enolan/infinidata/README.md

 Infinidata is a Python library for working with arbitrarily large datasets.
 The only limit... *is your imagination*.
 And your disk space.
 And your virtual address space.
 And your system RAM for metadata.
-But not your system RAM for the data itself!
+But *not* your system RAM for the data itself!
 Everything gets mmapped.

+The API documentation is [here](https://enolan.github.io/infinidata/).

 You can iterate over datasets, in batches if you like.
 You can take subsets with ranges, do arbitrary permutations, concatenate datasets, and shuffle.
 All without copying the underlying data.